The following tips help practice owners reduce worker’s compensation expenses in their practices:

 Before a dentist enters into or makes a starts any type of marketing campaign (or social media campaign), they should seek legal advice as to the application of state and federal laws, the most favored nations clause, ADA Ethical rules and Dental Board rules.
 While the marketing of any dental practice is important, an ill-advised marketing campaign could result in a dentist being censured, reprimanded, fined, suspended, and lose their license.

 Due to the increasing public concern regarding oral cancer, it is important for dentists to be aware of proper patient assessment and documentation procedures so that they may provide timely and proper treatment to their patients.
+In some cases, it can be a false alarm, such as a cold sore being mistaken for an infection, etc. If this is the case then treatment can be found online at https://quantumhealth.com/shop/category/oral-care.
+However, a thorough investigation is important in these matters to rule anything else out.

 The U.S. Department of Health and Human Services states that oral pharyngeal cancers affect around 30,000 people per year in the United States, with around 8,000 of those cases resulting in death.
-A good deal of malpractice claims against dentists in the United States involve oral cancer cases.
+A good deal of malpractice claims against dentists in the United States involves oral cancer cases.

 For every dental practice, correct patient assessment is the first step in minimizing any risk to future legal entanglements.
 When assessing a patient and planning a treatment strategy, dentists should first carefully review the patient’s medical history to note any predisposing oral cancer factors.
 Next, a comprehensive oral evaluation should be completed.